renaudjenny/TellTime/README.md

 * ⏱  Display minute/hour indicators or limited hour as your convenience
 * 🗣 Time can be heard with a British accent
 * 🐢 You can slow down the spoken utterance in configuration (Speech rate)
+* 👂 You can activate the Speech recognition to train your pronunciation.
 * 👾 Today Widget gives you the current time

 ## Icons and illustrations